 The house is a private residence with no public tours.
 It is also the only Wright structure in California that you can't even get a glimpse of from the street.
 In fact, this gate is the only thing you will be able to see from there.
-You might catch a glimpse if you play a round of golf and the adjacent golf course.
+You might see it if you play a round of golf on the adjacent golf course.

 More of the Wright Sites

 The Ablin House isn't the only Wright site outside California's metro areas.
 You'll also find several houses, a church, and a medical clinic in some of the most unexpected places.
 Here's where to find Wright sites in the rest of California.
 You can also see Wright Sites in Los Angeles and in the San Francisco area.